yusukebe/WebService-Simple/README.md

 WebService::Simple is a simple class to interact with web services.

-It's basically an LWP::UserAgent that remembers recurring api URLs and parameters, plus sugar to parse the results.
+It's basically an LWP::UserAgent that remembers recurring API URLs and parameters, plus sugar to parse the results.

 # METHODS